Miguel Riofrío

 Translated from Spanish by Richard Gabela.

 “El chulla Romero y Flores” is a novel by Ecuadorian author Jorge Icaza, published in 1958.
 The story revolves around the main character, Luis Alfonso Romero y Flores, a mestizo (mixed-race man) in early 20th century Ecuador.
-The novel explores themes of cultural identity, social class, and race, with a particular focus on racism, colonialism, and working-class struggles.
-It provides a critical portrayal of Ecuadorian society and culture.
-The title “El chulla Romero y Flores” symbolizes the protagonist’s cultural identity crisis by juxtaposing the term “chulla,” a derogatory label for a proud mestizo aspiring to higher social status, with “Romero y Flores,” an impressive double surname introduced by Spanish colonizers associated with prestige, wealth, and power.
+The novel explores themes of cultural identity, social class, racism, and the struggles of working people.
+It provides a critical portrayal of Ecuadorian society and culture at that time.
+The title “El chulla Romero y Flores” symbolizes the protagonist’s cultural identity crisis by juxtaposing the term “chulla,” a negative term for a mestizo who longs for wealth and social status, with “Romero y Flores,” a prestigious Spanish name, illustrating the main character’s confusion about his place in society.
 Set in Quito, Ecuador’s capital city, this engaging and thought-provoking novel delves into the tensions between Indigenous and Spanish cultures, and is often considered a masterpiece of Ecuadorian literature.

 Jorge Icaza’s “El chulla Romero y Flores,” first published in 1958 by Editorial Casa de la Cultura Ecuatoriana, has been translated into a number of languages, including French (1960), Czech (1963), German (1965), Russian (1966), and Ukrainian (1967).
-What follows is my effort at the first-ever English translation of a chapter from Jorge Icaza’s book.
+What follows is my effort at the first-ever English translation of a chapter from Jorge Icaza’s novel.
 I did this translation as a personal project and not as a commercial one.
-Any comment or suggestion from other translators or scholars is enthusiastically welcomed and greatly appreciated.
+Any comments are welcomed and greatly appreciated.

 Continue reading “The Chulla Romero y Flores: An English Translation of Jorge Icaza’s 1958 Novel”